In this article, we will show you how to create Tableau filters on Measures with an example.

 Let me change the Filter Filed from All values to Sum

-Now you can see that the Filter window is showing the aggregated values as the Range values.
-For this demo, we had changed the minimum value to 590, 466, and the maximum value to 980,396
+Now you can see that the filter window shows the aggregated values as the range values.
+For this demo, we changed the minimum value to 590, 466, and the maximum value to 980,396

-Now you can that the report is displaying the products whose sum of the sales amount is between 590,466, and 980,396.
+Now you can see that the report displays the products whose sum of the sales amount is between 590,466 and 980,396.
 For better understanding, we added the Data Label to the Bar chart.

 Second Approach to Create Tableau Filters on Measures

-In this Tableau Filters on Measures example, we are going to a add filter condition from the Column Shelf.
-First, Please click on the down arrow beside the Sales Amount present in the Column Shelf will open the menu.
+In this Tableau Filters on Measures example, we will add a filter condition from the Column Shelf.
+First, please click on the down arrow beside the Sales Amount present in the Column Shelf will open the menu.
 Here, you have to select the Filter.. option.

 Once you select the Filter.. option, a new window is opened to create a filter.
 We already explained the functionality in our previous example.
 So, let me change the minimum value to 999, 263.
 Next, click OK to apply the changes and to close the window.

 Now you can see the filters applied bar chart.
-And the best part is, Sales Amount Measure appeared at Filters Shelf
+And the best part is Sales Amount Measure appeared on Filters Shelf

 At Least

 This tab allows you to choose the minimum value only.
-For the demo purpose, we are changing the value to 499,273
+For the Tableau Filters on Measures demo purpose, we are changing the value to 499,273

 At Most